da-nrw/DNSCore/DAWeb/doc/deploy.md

 build in several environments as it depends only on the values added to properties file.
 In most cases dropping the built war into your servlet container and having the
 <pre>daweb_properties.groovy</pre> in place would be sufficient to run the application.
 Please
 undeploy former versions of daweb completely.
-Please keep in mind: without having the properties file in place, the webapp wont start at all.
+Please keep in mind: without having the properties file in place, the webapp won't start at all.

 #### Step by step